 This is not a simple topic.
 I think it is fair to say, though, that certain works are particularly seen as 'at home' in a Carthusian monastery.
 Such works include Scripture, those of the Early Fathers, the Desert Fathers, and any and all Carthusian works, especially the Carthusian Constitutions.
 On top of that the Ecclesiastical works - all the type of stuff found in the Office of Readings (2nd Reading) in the Divine Office, and then, anything else at all (i.e. spiritual!!)
 The Carthusians carry on the sort of lives lived by the Desert Fathers.
-These were people who left the worldly behaviour of institutionalised Christianity (for they had turned away from God) to seek God in the (Egyptian) desert.
+These were people who left the worldly behaviour of institutionalised Christianity (for this had turned away from God) to seek God in the (Egyptian) desert.
 They were monks.
 Some lived in monastic communities and some lived as hermits.
 The texts of the Desert Fathers appear to focus on the eremitical life.
 When a hermit monk became to be seen as particularly wise, others used to visit him for advice.
 The texts recount such visits and describe the lives of the monks.
 The Carthusian monastery today consists of monks in solitude living close enough to each-other to help each-other out.